 and this suggests that we choose

 Can these conditions be satisfied?
-Follow the standard process of computing the effective potential via Schwinger's proper time approach \cite{Schwinger}, one obtains
+Following the standard route of computing the effective potential with Schwinger's proper time approach \cite{Schwinger}, one obtains

-For constant (chromo)electric and/or (chromo)magnetic background, this effective potential has been calculated before (see \cite{Suganuma} for example) and one of the conclusions is that when the chromoelectric field exceeds some critical strength, say $E_{crit} \sim 4 $GeV/fm \cite{Suganuma}, the chiral symmetry is restored inside a chromoelectric flux tube, and we then have a normal phase with chiral symmetry, similar to the normal phase inside the magnetic flux tube of a superconductor.
-Therefore for strong chromoelectric flux tubes, the boundary condition (\ref{vortexbc}) can be satisfied and it is possible that the quark condensates form a non-trivial topological defect --- a vortex at the same region where the chromoelectric flux tube is located.
-Moreover, vortex lattice can be formed in the QCD vacuum just like those Abrikosov lattices in type-II superconductors.
-A couple of remarks are in order: First, the boundary condition cannot guarantee the existence of vortex solution, as a trivial configuration with a vanishing winding number is still a possible solution; Second, these vortices emerges at {\it quantum} level, and they are not solutions of the QCD vacuum at the classical level, which may not exist.
+For constant (chromo)electric and/or (chromo)magnetic background, this effective potential has been calculated before (see \cite{Suganuma} for example).
+One of the conclusions is that when the chromoelectric field exceeds some critical strength, say $E_{crit} \sim 4 $GeV/fm \cite{Suganuma}, the chiral symmetry is restored inside the chromoelectric flux tube, and we then have a normal phase with chiral symmetry, similar to the normal phase inside the magnetic flux tube of a superconductor.
+Therefore for strong chromoelectric flux tubes, the boundary condition (\ref{vortexbc}) can be satisfied and it is possible for the quark condensates to form a non-trivial topological defect --- a vortex at the same region where the chromoelectric flux tube is located.
+Moreover, vortex lattice can be formed in the QCD vacuum just like the Abrikosov lattices in type-II superconductors.
+A couple of remarks are in order: First, the boundary condition cannot guarantee the existence of vortex solution, as a trivial configuration with a vanishing winding number is still a possible solution; Second, these vortices emerges at {\it quantum} level, and they are not the classical solutions of the QCD vacuum.